 Prevent hackers browsing through your website directories by moving the wp-config.php file into a folder higher than your WordPress installation folder, and add a blank index.php file to directories that should not be available publicly.

 GTECH Designs is a Baltimore-based web marketing firm that is committed to helping impact-makers spend more time doing good.
-For more information, contact us at 410-775-4100, email us [email protected], or get in touch with us via :
+For more information, contact us at 410-775-4100, email us at [email protected], or get in touch with us via :